Vending machines can provide a variety of functions for customers.

 Gross Profit From Each Vending Machine

-Net profit is not the same as gross profit.
-The business owner must reduce the expenses of the business from the gross profit to calculate vending machine profits.
-The profit is whatever is left over after business expenses are deducted.
+The business owner must reduce the business’s expenses from the gross profit to calculate vending machine profits.

 Types Of Vending Machines Available In India

 There are 3 types of snack vending machines you should know about.
-First one is known as an “Ambient Machine” which means there is no refrigeration in the machine.

-These types of machines are used for selling products that don’t require refrigeration such as snacks like chips, biscuits, chocolates, and other eatables.
-These machines are also used for selling electronics(mobiles, earphones, USB’s etc….), books, cigarettes, apparel, footwear, medicines, and the list goes on.
+These machines are also used for selling electronics(mobiles, earphones, USB, etc….), books, cigarettes, apparel, footwear, medicines, and so on.

-The second one is called “Combo Machine” which means this machine has both refrigeration and non-refrigeration parts.
-Snacks including cold drinks, juices, and other drinks/beverages which require refrigeration can be sold in these along with chips, and biscuits.
+Snacks, including cold drinks, juices, and other drinks/beverages which require refrigeration can be sold in these along with chips and biscuits.

-There are further categories like Elevator vending machines and Refurbished vending machines.
-Elevator vending machines are costlier and generally used for fresh food products and all those products which when fall would break or get spoilt.
+Elevator vending machines are costlier and generally used for fresh food products, which, when fall, would break or get spoilt.

-These machines generally have 5 trays.
-Depending on the product and product size 20-40 selections or varieties of products can be put in the machine.
 The total number of products in a machine is in the range of 200-500 products depending on the product size.

-2. Vending machine Payment methods and add-ons:
+Vending machine Payment methods and add-ons:

-There are multiple payment methods that can be integrated with these machines.
 Cash payments, online payments through credit card, debit card, net banking, Paytm, RFID, Sodexo, UPI through Google Pay, Phonepe, BHIM etc all can be integrated with the vending machine.

 Add-ons need to be purchased along with the machine.

-These add-ons include Cash Machine( if you want payments in cash ), Coin changer, Cashless payments module, RFID integration, Inventory Management, sales analytics etc.
+These add-ons include Cash Machine( if you want payments in cash ), Coin Changer, Cashless payments module, RFID integration, Inventory Management, sales analytics, etc.

-3. Choosing between a Refurbished vending machine and a New vending machine:
+Choosing between a Refurbished vending machine and a New vending machine:

 This is also one of the most commonly asked questions as people get confused about which machine to buy.